 Supported by over 300 leading universities, two living Presidents, NHL, NBA, MLB and major corporations, Operation Hat Trick (OHT) is a 501c3 helping America’s injured service members recover from the visible and invisible wounds of war.
-Since 2014, OHT has given almost $800,000 to programs that meet its mission, and is on track to reach an aggregate $1,000,000 by early 2019.
+Since 2014, OHT has given over $825,000 to programs that meet its mission, and is on track to reach an aggregate $1,000,000 by Dec of 2018.
 Over 1.5 million consumers have made a “purchase with a purpose” by buying OHT hats and merchandise.
 The organization fills a critical giving gap, getting desperately needed financial support to veterans at the grassroots level, when and where it’s needed most.

 Social Media Accounts

 The full story:

 • Dot Sheehan, is the pink & purple haired spark behind Operation Hat Trick.
 In 2007, she was listening to a Boston radio station airing a trivia contest.
 The question was: “What’s the one thing most wanted by head-wounded soldiers returning from Iraq and Afghanistan?”
 The answer was baseball caps to cover wounds, burns, swelling and bandages.
 So simple.
 The seeds were planted.